ucan-wg/revocation/README.md

 }
 ```

-# 4 Revocation Store
+# 4 Cache

-The agent that controls a resource SHOULD maintain a cache of revocations that it's seen.
+The agent that controls a resource SHOULD maintain a cache of revocations that it has seen.
 Other agents MAY also maintain a cache of revocations that they're aware of.
 On recept of a UCAN delegation or invocation, the

 ## 4.1 Eviction